rbircicek/Pewlett-Hackard-Analysis/README.md

 ![Retiring Titles](https://user-images.githubusercontent.com/96134924/164143509-3d25922d-15f8-42c6-b9b7-de44c59094ae.png)

-There are 90,398 positions need to be filled as the silver tsunami begins to make an impact on the company's business affairs.
+There are 90,398 positions in total need to be filled as the silver tsunami begins to make an impact on the company's business affairs.
+Since there are 1940 employees are eligible to participate in the mentorship program, there are not enough qualified, retirment-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+The data give us the ratio of 1/47, which means 1 mentor is need for each 47 mentee.